Posted at Oct 15, 2020 5:00:00 PM by Cortney Gurr | Share

 Simplified Message Tags

-We mentioned that the 24 +1 Rule was changing.
-Adding on to this point, Facebook is simplifying its message tags.
-You will be able to send 1:1 messages outside of the 24 hour window for four specific reasons:
+We mentioned that the 24 +1 Rule has changed.
+Adding to this point, Facebook has simplified its message tags.
+You are able to send 1:1 messages outside of the 24-hour window for four specific reasons:

 The takeaway from Facebook, though, is to respond to your messages quickly!
 (Sound familiar?)

-Facebook: We are updating this policy as we found some businesses were using the subscription messaging beta in ways that weren’t in line with our policy…
+Facebook - We are updating this feature as we found some businesses were using the subscription messaging beta in ways that weren’t in line with our policy…

 Subscription messaging was intended to allow business pages to send non-promotional content on a recurring basis.
 Facebook’s policy mandated, among other requirements, that brands not send advertisements, promotional content, solicitations, etc., use data they obtain for any purpose other than supporting the message, or ask for payment information.

-Because of too-frequent violations of the policy, only news organizations who successfully register their Pages through the Facebook News Page Index can apply to use Subscription Messaging now.
-Will this change when beta testing is over?
-We hope so, as we know conscientious brands will adhere to the policies.
+Because of too-frequent violations of the policy, only news organizations who successfully register their Pages through the Facebook News Page Index can apply to use Subscription Messaging (now referred to as News Messaging).

 Discover Tab Phase Out

 Many Facebook changes are intended to simplify the experience.
-To this end, they are eliminating the Discover tab from Messenger.
+To this end, Facebook eliminated the Discover tab from Messenger.
 This feature was intended to help people browse for nearby places and businesses to message.
-Instead, they are working on “better ways to help businesses connect” across Facebook apps and ads that lead to messenger.
+Instead, Facebook is working on “better ways to help businesses connect” across apps and ads that lead to Messenger.

-We don’t expect this will impact most brands in 2020 - but it is a trend worth keeping your eye on.
+We don’t expect this will impact most brands - but it is a trend worth continuing to keep an eye on.

 New Navigation and Management Tools in Business Manager

 Easier, faster, more convenient.
-This is certainly the theme of the latest Facebook changes.
-To this end, the social network is introducing new design and navigation for Business Manager.
-This will make it easier to manage assets and permissions across Facebook platforms (e.g. Instagram, WhatsApp).
+This is often the theme of the latest Facebook changes.
+To this end, the social network introduced new design and navigation for Business Manager, making it easier to manage assets and permissions across Facebook platforms (e.g., Instagram, WhatsApp).
 There is also a shortcut tool that provides suggestions based on past activity, as well as a shortcut that takes you right into Ads Manager to quickly create ads.

 Simplified Feed Formats

-Facebook introduced an updated design earlier in 2019, emphasizing privacy and a “lighter” feel for the social platform.
-This prompted an update to Page posts and ads on mobile.
-The visible primary text will shorten from seven lines to three.
+Facebook updated Page posts and ads on mobile, shortening the visible primary text from seven lines to three.
 To see more, people have to click.
-Another change: the maximum media height for videos and photos will go from an aspect ratio 2:3 to 4:5.
+Another change: the maximum media height for videos and photos went from an aspect ratio 2:3 to 4:5.

 Refined Targeting Options

 “Spray and pray” marketing is ineffective - and expensive.
-Facebook will offer more refined targeting options to help you zero in on your audience.
-Narrow in on not only demographics, but interests and behaviors.
+Facebook has offered more refined targeting options to help you zero in on your audience, allowing you to narrow in on not only demographics, but also interests and behaviors.

-Note: Facebook is also taking action against discriminatory ad targeting in certain business categories, specifically housing, employment, and credit.
+(Note: Facebook has been taking action against discriminatory ad targeting in certain business categories, specifically housing, employment, and credit.
 Some businesses were using ad tools to unfairly limit audiences.
-You must specify whether you fall under any of these categories.
+You must specify whether you fall under any of these categories.)

 New Insights and eLearning Courses

-This is a terrific resource for brands: you can learn more about topics, such as developing modern marketing mix models and measuring campaign performance and access dozens of Blueprint eLearning courses.
-These are free online courses that help you learn new marketing skills.
+This continues to be a terrific resource for brands: you can learn about topics such as developing modern marketing mix models and measuring campaign performance.
+You can access dozens of Blueprint eLearning courses, all free and online.
 You can also see key consumer insights that can help guide your marketing initiatives.

 Why is this important?
-Well, 37 minutes is still a substantial part of our days - especially with busy schedules - so you cannot afford to ignore this platform.
+38 minutes is a substantial part of our days - especially with busy schedules - so you cannot afford to ignore this platform!

-Don’t worry: THAT Agency will be here to guide you through Facebook updates for 2020 and beyond - as well as helping you navigate new territory if it is relevant and holds potential for your brand.
-Contact us today - and let’s make 2020 your best year yet.
+Don’t worry!
+THAT Agency is here to guide you through the new Facebook rules for 2021 and beyond - as well as to help you navigate new territory (if / when it is relevant and holds potential for your brand).
+Contact us today - and let’s make 2021 your best year yet.